Facebook fundraising makes it easy for users to show their support of your mission with a quick donation.

 For starters, you don’t get contact information for all your donors, only those who choose to share.
 This means you can’t thank the donor properly, you can’t follow up with them to share updates, and you can’t build the all-important donor relationship.

-Also, with Facebook fundraising you give up the opportunity to bring donors to your website, where they will have other ways to engage with your work, such as signing up for your newsletter, reading a compelling story, and browsing through volunteer opportunities.
+Also, with Facebook fundraising you give up the opportunity to bring donors to your website, where they’ll have other ways to engage with your work, such as signing up for your newsletter, reading a compelling story, and browsing through volunteer opportunities.

 Again, not ideal.

-And then there is the nature of Facebook.
-It’s always changing, and it’s not like anyone is asking you for your feedback before making changes.
+And then there’s the nature of Facebook.
+It’s ALWAYS changing, and it’s not like anyone is asking you for your feedback before making changes.
 You have zero control over Facebook and its ever-changing policies.
 Also frustrating.

 Despite the downsides, Facebook can be a powerful fundraising tool.
-If you choose not to pursue fundraising on Facebook, you are probably leaving money on the table.
+If you choose not to pursue fundraising on Facebook, you’re probably leaving money on the table.

 So, if Facebook fundraising is a big game, how do you win?